 You and your family can watch annual reenactments – including Durham boats like the ones used in 1776.
 There are also 13 historic buildings in this park.

-Which of these 5 historic places are you going to visit next?
+Which of these historic places or adventurous attractions are you going to visit next?
 Pennsylvania is a great place to spend time on the east coast.
 I can’t wait to hear about your historic adventures.